Beautyberry

 Characteristics

-Beautyberry is a small, sprawling shrub (3 to 8 feet tall; 4 to 8 feet wide) that works well in borders or as a specimen plant.
-The branches form long arches that bend toward the ground.
-Pruning will keep the plant more compact, but be sure to prune before the plant flowers.
-The deciduous leaves are light green, coarse, and fuzzy.
+Beautyberry is a sprawling shrub reaching 3 to 8 feet tall and 4 to 8 feet wide.
+It forms a rounded shape with branches arching toward the ground.
+The deciduous leaves are light green, coarse and fuzzy.

-Fun fact — the fruits on beautyberry are called drupes; drupes contain one to several seeds with each seed enclosed in a hard endocarp.
-Berries, on the other hand, contain numerous seeds that are not enclosed in a hard endocarp.
+Fun fact — the fruits on beautyberry are not actually berries but drupes.
+Fruits defined as drupes contain one to several seeds with each seed enclosed in a hard encasing (endocarp).
+Berries, on the other hand, contain numerous seeds that are not enclosed in an endocarp.

 In addition to C. americana, several other species of beautyberry will grow well in Florida.
-Callicarpa japonica, a non-native plant, typically has purple fruit and grows 4 to 6 feet tall and wide; the cultivar ‘Leucocarpa’ has white fruit.
-Another Asian species, C. dichotoma, has smaller leaves and is more compact (3 to 5 feet) than C. americana and C. japonica.
-It also has a white-fruited cultivar, called ‘Albifructus’ or ‘Albescens’.
+Callicarpa japonica, native to China and East Asia, typically has purple fruit and a growth habit of 4 to 6 feet in height and width.
+The C. japonica cultivar ‘Leucocarpa’ has white fruit.
+Another Asian species, C. dichotoma, has smaller leaves and is more compact, at 2 to 4 feet tall and wide.
+It also has a white-fruited cultivar, called ‘Albifructus’.

 Planting and Care